 |Stephen J. Lee|

 I am a PhD Student in the SLI group and the MIT Energy Initiative's Universal Energy Access Lab.
-I'm interested in building probabilistic models for spatial processes.
+I'm interested in probabilistic models for spatial processes and energy systems analysis.

 |Vadim S. Smolyakov|

 My research interests are in the area of statistical inference and machine learning in application to computer vision.
 Before coming to MIT, I completed my undergraduate degree in Engineering Science at the University of Toronto.

 I am a PhD candidate in John Fisher's group interested in information theoretic planning.
 I received my M.Eng in 2007 from MIT, worked in industry for a few years, and came back for more!